bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [PaymentRequests]: /en/developer-examples#term-paymentrequest "The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails"
 [peer]: /en/developer-guide#term-peer "Peer on the P2P network who receives and broadcasts transactions and blocks"
 [peers]: /en/developer-guide#term-peer "Peers on the P2P network who receive and broadcast transactions and blocks"
+[ping message]: /en/developer-reference#ping "A P2P network message used to see if the remote host is still connected"
 [PKI]: /en/developer-examples#term-pki "Public Key Infrastructure; usually meant to indicate the X.509 certificate system used for HTTP Secure (https)."
 [point function]: /en/developer-guide#term-point-function "The ECDSA function used to create a public key from a private key"
+[pong message]: /en/developer-reference#pong "A P2P network message used to reply to a P2P network ping message"
 [private key]: /en/developer-guide#term-private-key "The private portion of a keypair which can create signatures which other people can verify using the public key"
 [private keys]: /en/developer-guide#term-private-key "The private portion of a keypair which can create signatures which other people can verify using the public key"
 [pubkey hash]: /en/developer-guide#term-pubkey-hash "The hash of a public key which can be included in a P2PKH output"